raechanel/reading-notes/class-01.md

 ## Structure

-* HTML pages are text doxuments
+* HTML pages are text documents
-* HTML uses tags `<>` to give the information they surrond special meaning
+* HTML uses tags `<>` to give the information they surround special meaning
-  * HTML format is a openeing tag and a closing tag and the content between them
+  * HTML format is a opening tag and a closing tag and the content between them
-* Tag and elemts are used interchangebly
+* Tag and elements are used interchangeably
 * Tags usually have pairs: Opening tag is denotes the start of content.
-Closing tages are the end
+Closing tags are the end
 * Opening tags may have attributes that tells us more about the content in the element
   * Attributes require a name and a value
 * The structure of HTML is body, head, title